sukadateam/Database/README.md

 <br>Latest Notes/New Features:
 <br>1.
 Working On a Method to print automatically with Windows.
 Instead of giving a prompt.
 <br>2.
 Have "Print All Barcode(s)" allow user to click next to print the next barcode.
 Instead of going by timer.
+<br>3.
+Add a function to remove broken tools.
+Place button in "Edit Inventory".

 To start the program:
 1. pip install -r requirements.txt (Universal) or python3 -m pip install -r requirements.txt (MacOS/UnAssigned)